 It’s not about the destination but the people you are with, and this summer provides no better opportunity than to just drive…wherever the wide open road takes you.
-One, because we find ourselves with an abundance of time to take a road trip, and two, because we are spending more time with our family and loved ones than in the recent past.
-It is the perfect recipe for quality time together, so let’s get creative and have some fun with this gift of time.
+It is the perfect recipe for quality time together, so get creative and have some fun during this warm-weather season.

-First, if you want to keep your outing to a true day trip, the destination should be no more than two hours travel time so you literally have the day to spend wherever you may go.
-Once you settle on your journey’s end, and there are plenty of cool spots to choose from, make a list of essentials you need before hitting the road: healthy snacks, drinks for hydration, and entertainment for the car ride to keep the whole family engaged.
+First, if you want to keep your outing to a true day trip, the destination should be approximately two hours travel time so you literally have the day to spend wherever you choose to explore.
+Once you settle on your journey’s end, and there are plenty of cool spots to select from, make a list of essentials you need before hitting the road: healthy snacks, drinks for hydration, and entertainment for the car ride to keep the whole family engaged.

 Are We There Yet?
 Family Fun and Games for the Car Ride

 It has never been easier for a family to spend time together on a road trip for a few hours with so many options to connect and reconnect!
 Unplug by putting down the phones and other handheld gaming systems; take time to interact.
 Have your kids simply using their ingenuity by playing I Spy… while looking out the car window or searching for state license plates from all over the country.
 There is no limit to our imaginations!

 If your children prefer something more tangible, there are handheld games and activities galore for easy car ride fun.
 The best part?
 The entire family can participate!
 Amazon has many, inexpensive choices for games and entertainment sure to keep everyone engaged for your two-hour road trip.
 Some favorites that remind me of my own childhood are Travel Bingo and an activity book complete with puzzles, mazes, and games called Are We There Yet? from Rand McNally.
 In addition, some of their travel games are bundled so you have more choices at a very affordable price.